JolomiTee/first-tailwind-project/README.md

 # Manage Website

-First tailwind project
+Made with React.js and Tailwind.css

-This is my first tailwind project built following the frontend mentor Manage template and tailwind.css framework Cloning or Forking the repo?
+This is project built following the frontend mentor Manage template.

+Cloning or Forking the repo?
 Follow these steps:

 * Copy the HTTPS link and paste on your favourite Code Editor